fccm/mltree/README.txt

-mltree is freesoftware released under the GPL license, see the file COPYING.txt for details.
+mltree is freesoftware released under the Zlib license, see the file LICENSE.txt for details.

 mltree is similar to the unix command line utility 'tree'.
 The main difference is that currently tree dumps all the